Taj al-Din al-Subki: Scholarly positions and ordeal

 In 764, the subsequent year, he was reinstated as chief judge, a position he now held for the third time.
-He was appointed as mudarris (professor) at rgw al-Nasiriyya al-Juwaniyya and preacher at the Umayyad Mosque at the same time.
+He was appointed as mudarris (professor) at the al-Nasiriyya al-Juwaniyya and preacher at the Umayyad Mosque at the same time.
 Five years later, in the year 769, he faced the greatest struggle of his life.
 After that, he was charged with being dishonest, expelled in shame from his positions, and held captive in the castle for nearly 80 days.
-The biographers consistently allude to this as the most significant challenge of his life—so significant, in fact, that no qadi prior to him had ever encountered anything comparable.
+The biographers consistently allude to this as the most significant challenge of his life, so significant, in fact, that no qadi prior to him had ever encountered anything comparable.
 They also hint that it might have something to do with his judgeship, since he consistently encountered difficulties as a result of carrying out that role.

 To the best of the editor's knowledge, Ibn Hajar al-Asqalani is the only biographer who explains the circumstances surrounding this removal and the imprisonment.
 Ibn Hajar states:

 "And was the strongest cause for his removal the last time that the sultan, when he had ordered the levying of taxes from the merchants in Jumada II, the year 69 [of course 769 is meant, ed.], found with the executors a large sum, which in the receipts was ordered to be paid out in the handwriting of the qadi, but there was no indication there, as to the name of the receiver.
 Then he asked from the Inspector of the orphans if he knew that it had come to the qadi.
 Then he denied.
 He said: The affair is a cause for the dismissal of the qadi."

-According to Ferdinand Wüstenfeld, Taj al-Din's dismissal from office was due to a legal decision that he would not revoke.
+According to Ferdinand Wüstenfeld, Ibn al-Subki's dismissal from office was due to a legal decision that he would not revoke.
 As the cause, the orientalist Carl Brockelmann accuses "embezzlement of public funds."

-Although the text is not entirely clear, it appears that Taj al-Din was charged with embezzling public funds, which he controlled in his capacity as qadi.
+Although the text is not entirely clear, it appears that Ibn al-Subki was charged with embezzling public funds, which he controlled in his capacity as qadi.
 However, the biographers concur that he was innocent of the charge made against him, as became clear as the case progressed.
 But, at the time, he was removed from his positions as professor, speaker, and chief qadi, and imprisoned for almost eighty days.